AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

 ## Overall
 Many of the commands mentioned have common code paths and math that is required.
 We can streamline many of the placement commands into a single call with different options.
 We can then expose that as a raw edit platform while giving users the common algorithms for ease-of-use.

+As an example, the `overrwrite` and `insert` commands require intersection information and handle the case of placing an item passed the current track's duration in the same manner.
+Having a standard, atomic means of editing, allows us to cut down on duplicated code.

+> This will also take some tinkering to make sure we're not generating monolithic functions.